pankod/moleculerjs-boilerplate/README.md

 * **Eslint** - The pluggable linting utility.
 * **Swagger** - A framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful Web services.
 * **Jest** - Javascript testing framework , created by developers who created react
-* **TypeORM** - An ORM that converts data between JavaScript / TypeScript to a variety of databases: MySQL / MariaDB / Postgres / SQLite / Microsoft SQL Server / Oracle / sql.js.
+* **TypeORM** - TypeORM is specifically an ORM that converts data between JavaScript / TypeScript to a variety of databases.
 * **Service Clients** - Her servisin nasıl kullanılacağına dair protocal yayınlar.
 <br/>